Housing First for Youth

 HF4Y Community of Practice

-The Housing First Europe Hub is trying to establish a Housing First for Youth Community of Practice!
+The Housing First Europe Hub established a Housing First for Youth Community of Practice!

 This would allow professionals and front line staff to have a space where they can share experiences and knowledge, and confront each other on the practice of Housing First for Youth.